2017 Venezuelan constitutional crisis

 On 29 March 2017, the Supreme Tribunal of Justice (TSJ) of Venezuela took over legislative powers of the National Assembly.
 The Tribunal, mainly supporters of President Nicolás Maduro, also restricted the immunity granted to the Assembly's members, who mostly belonged to the opposition.

 The dissolution was considered by the opposition to be a "coup" while the Organization of American States (OAS) termed the action a "self-coup".
 The decision was condemned by some media outlets with analysts characterizing the move as a turn towards authoritarianism and one-man rule.

-Politicians throughout the Americas, as well as leaders from the United Nations, expressed concern with the decision and demanded its reversal, though the Venezuelan government stated no coup had taken place and instead justified its decision as a reaction to "coup-like actions" allegedly performed by the opposition.
+Politicians throughout the Americas, as well as leaders from the United Nations, condemned the decision and demanded its reversal, though the Venezuelan government stated no coup had taken place and instead justified its decision as a reaction to "coup-like actions" allegedly performed by the opposition.

 On 1 April 2017, the TSJ partially reversed its decision, thereby reinstating the powers of the National Assembly.
 Public dissatisfaction with the decision persisted however, with the strengthening of the protests that year "into the most combative since a wave of unrest in 2014" resulting from the crisis.